Signs and Symptoms of High Estrogen Levels

 - Certain medications

-There are other reasons why estrogen levels increase.
-The most notable are:
+Other notable reasons why estrogen levels increase are:

 - Cardiovascular diseases